 It’s important to be aware of conditions associated with aging that can impact your oral health.

-• Dry mouth is a common condition in seniors, and one that may be caused by medications or certain medical disorders.
+• Dry mouth is a common condition in aging seniors and one that may be caused by medications or certain medical disorders.
 Left untreated, dry mouth can damage your teeth.
 Your dentist can recommend various methods to restore moisture in your mouth, as well as appropriate treatments or medications to help prevent the problems associated with dry mouth.

 • Existing health conditions such as diabetes, heart disease, or cancer, can affect your oral health.
-Be sure to let your dentist know of any general health issues you’re facing, so that he or she understands the whole situation and can help you meet your special requirements.
+Be sure to let your dentist know of any general health issues you’re facing so that he or she understands the whole situation and can help you meet your special requirements.

-• Dentures can make life easier for many seniors, but they require special care.
+• Dentures can make life easier for many aging seniors, but they require special care.
 Follow your dentist’s instructions carefully and see your dentist if any problems arise.
 An annual checkup is recommended for long-term denture wearers.

 • Bad diet